 Every week I participate in Presto Pasta Night and this week, the event is host by Ruth.
 She also the original host of the event.
 Initially, I was thinking of making a pasta with some chicken in Indian style and add a lot of spices.
-Then, I changed my mind and decided to make the muffins.
+Then, I changed my mind and decided to make the pasta muffins.
 They came out perfectly cooked.
-They tasted awsm and they looked awsm.
+They tasted awesome and they looked awesome.
 Yes, Giada made those for kids, but I gave my own twist to it and made it for big kids.. us 😉

 If you want to refer to Giada’s recipe, click here.
-The measurement I used will make approximately 15 muffins.
+The measurement I used will make approximately 15 pasta muffins.
 And, I would suggest to use cupcake papers as it would be easy to pull them out.
 I didn’t use it this time, but felt the need for it.

 - 2 cups mini Rotelle Wheel Pasta

 - 1 tbs butter